 Oil and Gas Stocks Definition: Oil and gas companies fall into several categories: integrated operations (exploration, production, refining and distribution), upstream operations (exploration, production), midstream (storage and transportation), or downstream operations (refining and distribution).
-There are 100’s of oil and gas companies but not all pay dividends and have the ability to weather the boom and bust cycle of the oil and industry.
-To help narrow the list, the following table is limited to oil and gas companies that pay dividends and that are engaged in either integrated or upstream operations.
-Further, these companies must have a market cap of $1 billion or more.
+There are 100’s of oil and gas companies but not all have the ability to weather the boom and bust cycle of the oil and gas industry.
+To help narrow the list, we limited our selection to oil and gas companies with a market cap of $50 billion or more.
 The following table lists the 18 oil and gas stocks that made the cut.

 Oil and Gas Stocks Description: The following table includes and can be sorted on: company name, dividend yield, market cap, stock price, and the intraday stock price percent change.
 This live table is updated throughout the trading day.
 Don’t miss out on important revisions to our Oil and Gas Stocks list.
 Get our free Dogs of the Dow Newsletter.

 Oil and Gas Stocks FAQ